 We have a theory that during the original factory installation of the screen a sharp tool or jig is used the centralise the screen.
 This tool appears to scratch the pain in the same area with the resultant water ingress and rusting following close behind.

 Repairs in this area are difficult, and repair panels are no longer available, necessitating some skilled steel cutting and welding to replace sections of the surround.
 In very bad cases the entire lower scuttle must be cut out and a rust-free panel cut out of a donor car and grafted in.
-Expect costs from £525 to £2100.
+Please contact us.
 See a gallery of horrors here.

 It is also very common for rust to bubble up at the top of the screen at the rear edge of the finisher.
 While this is easier to repair technically, it can be costly because to achieve the best paint match the whole of the roof needs to be painted – which means carrying the paint down the buttresses.
 Even these don’t have a clear demarcation from the rear wing so one can end up painting both rear wings as well – which in turn means blending in to the doors!